RandomSearch18/a-level-project/docs/readme.md

 }
 ```

-Note that I unwrapped the `leaflet` observable at the start of the function, as it provides a convinient way to check if the library has loaded yet.
+Note that I unwrapped the `leaflet` observable at the start of the function, as it provides a convenient way to check if the library has loaded yet.
 However, this pattern does mean that I can't use `leaflet` as a variable name in the function, as it would conflict with the name of the `leaflet` observable.
 I could rename the observable, but I decided just to use the `L` variable name within the function (which is standard for Leaflet anyway).
 I decided I was happy with that situation.

 I questioned if `MainMap.tsx` was a good place to put the `leaflet` observable, because it felt weird to have the logic for loading a library in a component file, but I decided that it wouldn't cause any issues.